The decategorification of sutured Floer homology: The Thurston norm for sutured manifolds

 (To save space in writing the matrix, we have applied the abelianization map, but omitted the \(\phi\)'s, so \(a\) is to be read as \(\phi(a)\), {\it etc.}) We find that

 so up to a global translation the vertices of the torsion polytope are \(-e_a,-e_b,-e_c\) and \(0\).

 Let \(Q\) and \(T\) denote the sutured Floer polytope and torsion polytope of \((M,\g)\).
 We claim that \(Q=T\).
-To see this, we first apply the adjunction inequality \cite[Theorem 4.1]{Ju10} to the three obvious disks \(A,B,C \subset M\).
-Each of these disks intersects the sutures in four points, so the projection of \(Q\) to each of the coordinate axes can take on at most two values.
-Comparing with \(T\), we see that for each axis, these values must be \(-1\) and \(0\).
+To see this, consider the disk \(A \subset M\). \(\partial A\) intersects the sutures four times, so \(x^s([A])=1\).
+Applying Theorem~\ref{thm:Tnorm1}, we see that the projection of \(Q\) to the \(e_a\) axis takes at most two values.
+Comparing with \(T\), we see that these values must be \(-1\) and \(0\).
+A similar argument applied to \(B\) and \(C\) shows that the \(e_b\) and \(e_c\) coordinates of a point in \(Q\) must be \(0\) or \(-1\).

 Following Cantwell and Conlon, we observe that there is another embedded disk \(D \subset M\) whose boundary intersects the sutures in four points.
 The boundary of this disk separates the three upper circles in Figure~\ref{fig:cc1} from the lower circles.
 The homology class of \(D\) is \([A]+[B]+[C]\), so by adjunction, the linear functional \(e_a^*+e_b^*+e_c^*\) can take at most two values on \(Q\).
 Comparing with \(T\), we see that these values must be \(-1\) and \(0\).
 So \(T\) and \(Q\) are the same.